Many people experience leg pain.

 If they happen frequently, it may be a sign of a deeper issue.

-In that case, it’s a good idea to book your appointment with Capitol Physical Therapy today.
+In that case, it’s a good idea to consult with a physical therapist as soon as possible.

 Leg Pain From Varicose Veins